 Asbestos-containing material ("ACM") is known to be present at a limited number of our properties.
 We are also aware of the presence of polychlorinated biphenyls ("PCBs") in transformers at certain of our properties and in storage containers in specified areas at certain properties.
-We believe that we manage ACMs and PCBs in accordance with applicable laws and that, if such laws do not become materially more stringent, the future costs of ACM abatement or ACM and PCB removal and containment will not be material to our financial position.
+We believe that we manage and require the removal of ACMs and PCBs in accordance with applicable laws and that, if such laws do not become materially more stringent, the future costs of ACM abatement or ACM and PCB removal and containment will not be material to our financial position.